lkodinsson/MARS/Fantasy/Equipment.md

 **Locking Grip** You have advantage against attempts to disarm.

-**Noisy** Each piece of noisy armour gives you disadvtange to stealth.
+**Noisy** Each piece of noisy armour gives you disadvantage to stealth.

 **Open Back** Halve your total damage reduction provided by armour when attacked from behind.